-The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income.
-Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.
+The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income and considers all cash and investments to be cash and cash equivalents.

 3. Restricted Assets

 Powell Bill funds are classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing or widening of local streets per G.S.
 136-41.1 through 136-41.4.